OWASP/www-policy/operational/policy-changes.md

 ---

-title: Implementation of Bylaw or Policy Changes (Draft WIP)
+title: Implementation of Bylaw or Policy Changes
 layout: col-document
 document: Rules of Procedure
 tags: Rules of Procedure